Garethvdb08/Module_02_GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_SDF01/README.md

-# [SDF01] Challenge: It all starts here, my first project!!🚀
+It all starts here, My first project!!🚀

 # 👋 Hi, I'm Gareth